Hamilton High School (Hamilton, Alabama)

 Hamilton High School is a high school located in Hamilton, Alabama, United States.
-The school is a part of the Marion County School district.
+The school is a part of the Marion County Schools.
 Hamilton was started in 1895 as West Alabama Agricultural School.
 Hamilton is currently a class 4A school.

 Athletics

 Hamilton High School fields athletic teams in several different sports, including football, men's and women's basketball, baseball, softball, volleyball, cross country and track, men's and women's golf, cheerleading and soccer.
 The Aggies have won six AHSAA state championships, including women's basketball in 1990 and men's cross country in 1987, 1988, 1989, 1990, and 1991.
 The 1991 women's basketball team finished as the state runner up to Pell City.
 In football, the Aggies reached the AHSAA Super Six State Championship Game in 2010, finishing as the state runner up to Leeds.
 Since 2000, Hamilton has garnered eight unofficial state championships for power lifting.
 All Aggie athletic events take place at campus venues excluding golf, which competes at the Pikeville Country Club located south of Hamilton.

 Hamilton High School's primary athletic program is football, which dates back to 1911 in the school.
 The Hamilton Aggie Football team is ranked eleventh in the state for overall wins (557-328-36), and has a winning percentage of 62.9%.
 The team have had eleven region championship seasons, seven undefeated regular seasons, and one appearance in the Super 6 3A State Championship Game in Jordan–Hare Stadium at Auburn University against the Leeds Greenwave.
 The team play their home games at Sargent Stadium, which has an approximate seating capacity of 3,500.
 In 2002, the Fred Coleman Sandlin fieldhouse was erected in the west endzone of Sargent Stadium.
 Hamilton has also maintained rivalries with the Winfield Pirates, which also compete in Region 5, and the Haleyville Lions of Winston County.